 C language is one of the most popular and oldest computer programming languages because it is a structured, machine-independent language and a high-level language.
 C language allows software developers to develop software or applications without worrying about the hardware feasibilities, where they will be implemented.

 High level - Ada, Modula-2, Pascal, COBOL, FORTRAN, BASIC

 Key points about the terminology used in this article

-Low, high, blah-level is all just vague terminology with no deterministic factor behind it.
-Traditionally, low-level languages refer to machine code and assembly, and high-level refers to everything else.
-Now we are also using "very high level" term which is used for scripting languages (anything interpreted rather than compiled).
+Low, high, and blah-level is all just vague terminology with no deterministic factor behind it.
+Traditionally, low-level languages refer to machine code and assembly, and high-level refer to everything else.
+Now we are also using a "very high level" term which is used for scripting languages (anything interpreted rather than compiled).

 What do you think?

-I hope, now you have better understanding of middle, high and low level languages.
-Comments and suggestions regrading this article are welcome.
+I hope, now you have a better understanding of middle, high and low-level languages.
+Comments and suggestions regarding this article are welcome.